andrewn6/blockchain-springboot/README.md

 # blockchain-springboot

 ## Concept
-This consits of two crucial parts the agent and interface.
+This consists of two crucial parts the agent and interface.

 ## Agent
 An agent stands for one peer store and mine blocks in the network.